-The Skeptic's Dictionary

-An excellent source for information on pseudoscience is The Skeptic's Dictionary (http://www.skepdic.com).
-Among the pseudoscientific beliefs and practices you can learn about are the following:

-- Cryptozoology.
-The study of "hidden" creatures like Bigfoot, the Loch Ness monster, and the chupacabra. - Pseudoscientific psychotherapies.
-Past-life regression, rebirthing therapy, and bioscream therapy, among others. - Homeopathy.
-The treatment of medical conditions using natural substances that have been diluted sometimes to the point of no longer being present. - Pyramidology.
-Odd theories about the origin and function of the Egyptian pyramids (e.g., that they were built by extraterrestrials) and the idea that pyramids in general have healing and other special powers.
+The Skeptic's Dictionary An excellent source for information on pseudoscience is The Skeptic's Dictionary.
+Among the pseudoscientific beliefs and practices you can learn about are the following: Cryptozoology: The study of "hidden" creatures like Bigfoot, the Loch Ness monster, and the • chupacabra.
+Pseudoscientific psychotherapies: Past-life regression, re-birthing therapy, and bioscream • therapy, among others.
+Homeopathy: The treatment of medical conditions using natural substances that have been diluted sometimes to the point of no longer being present.
+Pyramidology: Odd theories about the origin and function of the Egyptian pyramids (e.g., that they were built by extraterrestrials) and the idea that pyramids in general have healing and other special powers.
+Another excellent online resource is Neurobonkers, which regularly posts articles that investigate claims that pertain specifically to psychological science.
+Key Takeaways

 - Science is a general way of understanding the natural world.
-Its three fundamental features are systematic empiricism, empirical questions, and public knowledge. - Psychology is a science because it takes the scientific approach to understanding human behavior. - Pseudoscience refers to beliefs and activities that are claimed to be scientific but lack one or more of the three features of science.
-It is important to distinguish the scientific approach to understanding human behavior from the many pseudoscientific approaches.
+Its three fundamental features are systematic empiricism, empirical questions, and public knowledge. - Psychology is a science because it takes the scientific approach to understanding human behaviour. - Pseudoscience refers to beliefs and activities that are claimed to be scientific but lack one or more of the three features of science.
+It is important to distinguish the scientific approach to understanding human behaviour from the many pseudoscientific approaches.

-- 1. Discussion: People sometimes suggest that psychology cannot be a science because either (a) human behavior cannot be predicted with perfect accuracy or (b) much of its subject matter (e.g., thoughts and feelings) cannot be observed directly.
+- 1. Discussion: People sometimes suggest that psychology cannot be a science because either (a) human behaviour cannot be predicted with perfect accuracy or (b) much of its subject matter (e.g., thoughts and feelings) cannot be observed directly.
 Do you agree or disagree with each of these ideas?
 Why? - 2.
-Practice: List three empirical questions about human behavior.
-List three nonempirical questions about human behavior. - 3.
+Practice: List three empirical questions about human behaviour.
+List three non-empirical questions about human behaviour. - 3.
 Discussion: Consider the following psychological claim.
 "People's choice of spouse is strongly influenced by their perception of their own parents.
 Some choose a spouse who is similar in some way to one of their parents.
 Others choose a spouse who is different from one of their parents."
 Is this claim falsifiable?
-Why or why not?
+Why or why not? - 4.
+Watch the following video by PHD Comics for an overview of open access publishing and why it matters: